Li Ming (footballer, born 2000)

-Li Ming (李明; born 21 January 2000), is a Chinese footballer who plays as a forward for Guangzhou City.
+Li Ming (李明; born 21 January 2000), is a Chinese former footballer who played as a forward.

 Club career

 Born in Qingdao, Shandong, Li started playing football as a child, joining his primary school football team at the age of ten, the same year he joined Qingdao Luyin.
 In 2011, his performances at the Mayor's Cup drew the attention of football fans throughout China, where he was described as "Maradonna-possessed" by a commentator, as well as earning the nickname "Qingdao little Messi", for his immense performances, scoring numerous goals and being noted for his dribbling ability.
 He was also recruited into the Qingdao team in the same year.

 He once again garnered national attention the following year, this time for his performances at a primary school championship final, where he scored four goals and recorded one assist in a 5–2 victory.

 In 2013, Li was selected for the Wanda Group's "China's Future Football Star" initiative, to encourage the development of young Chinese players.
 He joined the academy of Atlético Madrid, progressing through the youth ranks and representing the club at under-17 level.
 However, despite a promising start in Madrid, he was loaned to RSD Alcalá for the 2017–18 season, making eleven appearances for the under-19s.

 He returned to China at the beginning of 2019, signing with Chinese Super League side Guangzhou City.
+He was loaned to China League Two club Sichuan Minzu in 2021, but only made two league appearances before returning to Guangzhou, where he was released at the end of the 2022 season.